 From Heaven Lake: Travels Through Sinkiang and Tibet – by Vikram Seth

 Vikram’s memoir follows the time he hitchhiked from China to New Delhi via Tibet, as he remembers his encounters with a wide range of religious peoples, ethnicities, and the stories they told.
 Vikram Seth has written some fantastic poetry collections – including some in Indian English language – alongside other non-fiction and fiction novels – and remains a renowned author.
-From Heaven Lake is a fantatic introduction to his work and a must-read for travel lovers everywhere.
+From Heaven Lake is a fantastic introduction to his work and a must-read for travel lovers everywhere.

 Ladies Coupé – by Anita Nair

-Anita’s novel follows the journey of a 45-year-old Indian woman as she travels to the seaside town of Kanyakumari, hoping for a new life away from the conservative constraints of her current society.
+Anita’s novel Ladies Coupé follows the journey of a 45-year-old Indian woman as she travels to the seaside town of Kanyakumari, hoping for a new life away from the conservative constraints of her current society.
 On the way – while journeying on the ladies carriage in the train – she discovers the stories of 5 different women as she searches for freedom and independence.
 The story considers whether a woman needs a relationship to be happy, or whether she can still find a happy life as an independent woman.

 The Narrow Road to the Deep North and Other Travel Sketches – by Matsuo Basho

 You might have read one of Basho’s poems and not realised it – this 17th-century poet was recognised and renowned as an early haiku master).
 He also travelled around Japan and his writings truly capture how it feels to be a wanderer in the wilderness.
 Definitely read The Narrow Road to the Deep North if you’re a poetry lover and intrigued by Japan too!

 In an Antique Land – by Amitav Ghosh